Estimate Time7 min

 6. Make the most of all employer benefits.
 In many cases, employers provide health-related perks that go far beyond expected care.
 For instance, you may be eligible for nutritional coaching, gym membership reimbursement, or free mental health services.
 “Everyone should take a second look at all the benefits available to them.
 There's potentially a lot to take advantage of,” says Isgur.
 “There are many different health-related benefits that sometimes have a low utilization because people don't know about them.”

 7. Deploy simple strategies to save on prescriptions.
 There are multiple ways to save on your medications, including using lower-cost generics.
 Not all drugs have a generic counterpart, but when available, a generic can come at a fraction of the cost of a brand name drug.
-Keep in mind that you can’t make this switch without your doctor’s okay, as generic medications are not always suitable for all people, says Aditi Sharma, a vice president in Fidelity’s Financial Solutions.
+Keep in mind that you can’t make this switch without your doctor’s OK, as generic medications are not always suitable for all people, says Aditi Sharma, a vice president on Fidelity’s Financial Solutions Team.
 Also, the pharmacy closest to your home may not be the cheapest place to fill your prescription.
 Instead, use your plan’s preferred pharmacy, or for ongoing prescriptions, order a 90-day supply of your medication through a mail-order pharmacy.
 The mail-order prescription will be delivered directly to your home and typically comes at a reduced cost compared with a 30-day supply, says Sharma.

 Read Viewpoints on Fidelity.com: How to save money on prescription drugs

 9. Handle health issues when they arise.
 Addressing medical concerns can be time-consuming and potentially nerve-wracking.
-So, it can be natural to ignore a problem and simply hope it goes away.
+So it can be natural to ignore a problem and simply hope it goes away.
 “You are human, you have fears, you have other priorities,” acknowledges Sharma.
 “But consider the consequences.
 If you go to the doctor 5 years down the line instead of now, things can get worse, and the treatment can be much more expensive.
 The sooner you face it, the better off you are.”

 10. Adopt a healthy lifestyle.
 Exercising, eating nutritiously, getting high-quality sleep, and reducing stress can help to keep health concerns at bay, leading to lower costs in the long run.
 “If you invest in your health now, that will pay dividends,” Sharma says.
 In addition to potentially reducing medical expenses, you’ll likely have more energy to dedicate to those you care about most, such as your family.
 “You can only fully give to others if you are good to yourself,” says Sharma.